Zinc in Breast Milk

 In 2022, it goes without saying that a pregnant mother’s diet will impact the health of her baby.
-With zinc specifically, having good fetal stores to start off life will help to protect that baby from future zinc deficiency.
+With zinc specifically, having good fetal stores to start off life will help protect a baby from future zinc deficiency.

 After birth, a nursing mother’s personal zinc levels will affect the levels of zinc found in her breast milk.
 It’s important for both mom and baby to get enough zinc so that mom can recover and her baby can grow strong.